 From her interpretation the critics have highlighted:

 «clarity and refined technique always at the service of musicality,… elegant in diction,… flowing in the rhythm, deliciously drawn and carefully explained » (Lluís Trullén, Catalan Musical Magazine)

-"... performed without further transcendentalism than the musical, direct communion with divinity without intermediaries.
-Neither romantic like Casals, grandiloquent like Rostropovich , or historicist like the Dutch or British purists.
-Personal versions those of Lacruz.
-Warm, searching and achieving the beauty of phrasing, the fluency of speech.
-Without following a previous fixed script, or a unique thought." (Última Hora, Baleares)
+«performed without further transcendentalism than the musical, in direct communion with the divinity.
+Personal versions, neither romantic, grandiloquent, or historicists.
+Warm, searching and achieving the beauty and fluency of phrasing, without following a previous fixed script or a unique thought» (Ultima Hora, Baleares).

-After several years of study with distinguished teachers in Spain, England and U.S.A., she became a founder member of Manon, an internationally-known chamber ensemble that performed and recorded a wide range of music almost for ten years.
-Notorious and much-praised as well was their version of Messiaen’s Quatuor pour la fin du temps.
+After several years of study with distinguished teachers in Spain, England and U.S.A., she became a founder member of Grupo Manon, an internationally-known chamber ensemble that performed and recorded a wide range of music almost for ten years.
+Notorious and much-praised was their recording of Messiaen’s Quatuor pour la fin du temps.

-She has given masterclasses at prestigious Universities of the United States (Boston University, Oberlin College, California State University and West Chester), the Tokyo Kunitachi College (Japan), the Shanghai Conservatory (China), Las Rosas Conservatory in Morelia (Mexico), Lima Conservatory (Peru).
-Other organisations in which she has collaborated include the Cervera International Music Festival, the Albéniz Foundation at Camprodon, the ForumMusikae in Madrid, the National Youth Orchestra of Catalonia (JONC) and the National Youth Orchestra of Spain (JONDE).
+She has given masterclasses at the Vivacelli Cello Festival in Seoul and the Amsterdam Cello Biënnale, and at prestigious Universities of the United States (Boston University, Oberlin College, California State University and West Chester), Japan (Tokyo Kunitachi College), China (Shanghai Conservatory), Mexico (Las Rosas Conservatory in Morelia and Peru (Lima Conservatory).
+She has been a faculty member at the Cervera International Music Festival, the Albéniz Foundation Courses at Camprodon, the ForumMusikae in Madrid, the National Youth Orchestra of Catalonia (JONC) and the National Youth Orchestra of Spain (JONDE).